qooxdoo/qooxdoo/docs/cli/packages.md

 several libraries (see below) *all* of them will be installed if the URI points to the root of a repository.
 This might not be what you want.

-If you do not specify any release, `qx contrib install` will install the latest version compatible with your qooxdoo version.
+If you do not specify any release, `qx package install` will install the latest version compatible with your qooxdoo version.
 If you want to install a specific version (or in fact, any ["tree-ish" expression](https://stackoverflow.com/questions/4044368/what-does-tree-ish-mean-in-git) that GitHub supports, you can use the `--release` parameter or add the version